josswinn/josswinn.github.com/_posts/2012-12-11-open-education-commons-commonism-and-the-new-common-wealth.md

 ---
 layout: post
-title: Open education: common(s), commonism and the new common wealth
+title: Open education.
+Common(s), commonism and the new common wealth
 ---

 # {{ page.title }}